tablecheck/mongoid_archivable/README.md

 1. Add `mongoid_archivable` to your gemspec **after** `mongoid_paranoia`
 2. Configure your archived field name as `:deleted_at` for backwards compatibility.
-3. Add `.unarchived` to your queries as necessary.
+3. Add `.current` to your queries as necessary.
 You can remove usages of `.unscoped`.
-4. In your relations, replace `dependent: :destroy` with `dependent: :archive`
+4. In your relations, replace `dependent: :destroy` with `dependent: :archive` as necessary.

 Note that it is possible to migrate each model individually.